Last Updated: 15th December 2024

 A kilowatt-hour (kWh) is the unit of energy that suppliers use to measure how much gas and electricity you're using, and works out at 1,000 watts (W) - or 1 kilowatt (kW) - of energy used for one hour (h).

-The amount you pay per kWh will depend upon your supplier and the type of tariff you're on.
-It's important to know what unit rate, so you know how much you're paying for the energy you use, and can use this figure when comparing gas and electricity prices.
+The amount you pay per kWh will depend upon your supplier, the type of tariff you're on, your payment method (e.g. monthly direct debit), meter type (e.g. standard or prepayment) and where in the country you are.
+It's important to know your unit rate so you know how much you're paying for the energy you use and can use this figure when comparing gas and electricity prices.

-Choosing a deal with a lower unit rate is one of the simplest ways to cut your energy costs, but it also helps to switch to energy efficient appliances, or at least use your existing appliances more efficiently.
-That's why it helps to know how much energy your appliances use.
+Choosing a deal with a lower unit rate is one of the simplest ways to reduce energy costs.
+It also helps to switch to energy-efficient appliances or at least use your existing appliances more efficiently either by setting things to "Eco" mode, using lower temperatures, or setting timers to take advantage of significantly reduced energy prices during "off-peak" hours, which are available through Economy 7, EV or, more recently, Time of Use (ToU) tariffs.
+Here, you can take advantage of unit prices up to 70% cheaper than usual offering big savings on your energy bills.
+For this reason, it helps to know how much energy your appliances use and to take action to use them more effectively.
 Use our electricity cost calculator to find out.

-The power of your electrical appliances, from light bulbs to washing machines is measured in watts.
-Once you know this figure, you can work out the running costs of any appliance by multiplying the wattage by the number of hours it's been used, then dividing this figure by 1,000.
+The power of your electrical appliances, from light bulbs to washing machines, is measured in watts.
+Once you know this figure, you can work out the running costs of any appliance by multiplying the wattage by the number of hours it's been used and then dividing this figure by 1,000.

 A 50W light bulb, for example, would need to be switched on for 20 hours to use 1kWh of energy, while a 200W games console would need to be played for five hours to use 1kWh of energy.